Getting Started

 Timeline

 The timeline is the entry point for a subfield.
+It shows whether the field is a chain of replacements, a set of branching reformulations, or a long-running argument among rival schools.
 The framework list is the main selector, and on larger screens the visual timeline above it gives you the chronology at a glance.
-Use both together: scan the overview, then open one framework from the list or chart.
+Use both together: scan the structure, then open one framework from the list or chart.

 If you want to focus on a later era, use the Start from slider.
 On larger screens it sits below the visual overview.
 On smaller screens it appears below the framework list.